-As a culture, Americans place a great value on productivity and efficiency in the workplace.
+Americans place a great value on productivity and efficiency in the workplace.
 At the same time, this culture often downplays the importance of leisure, relaxation and family time.
-The Wharton School of Business notes that the average employee in the United States gets the equivalent of four weeks of time off per year, while the average European worker gets twice that amount.
-Even when on vacation, Americans often take work with them in the form of smartphones and laptop computers.
+The average employee in the United States gets the equivalent of ten days off per year, while the average worker in the United Kingdom gets twice that amount.1 Even when on vacation, Americans often take work with them and use their smartphones and laptop computers.

 What Is Stress?

 In its most basic form, our response to stress is a survival mechanism.
-When we’re faced with danger, either real or imaginary, our systems get ready for self-defense (the fight response) or escape (the flight response).
-Whether we choose to fight or flee as a way to save ourselves, our bodies release powerful hormones like cortisol and adrenaline.
+When you’re faced with danger, either real or imaginary, the systems in your body get ready for self-defense (the fight response) or escape (the flight response).
+Whether we choose to fight or flee as a way to save ourselves, our bodies release powerful hormones like cortisol and adrenaline.2

 - Accelerated heart rate